 More virtual experiences:

 Now would be a good time to catch up on reading.
-I’ve written about my favourite books on Africa and India but not about my favourite travel books.
+I’ve written about my favourite books on Africa and India and my favourite books for safari lovers but not about my favourite travel books.
 Here are some highly recommended travel reads that I’m adding to my reading list.

 If you find book-reading to be a tedious task because books take too long to read, then read travel blogs, where you can read about travel adventures and experiences in short bite-sized pieces.
 Most travel bloggers could do with your support right now.